apmiller108/beatbrain/PROJECT.md

 ### \<2025-08-10 Sun\> Application Database Setup

-• Implemented application SQLite database using better-sqlite3 library for storing user preferences and settings • Created AppDatabase class with methods for managing settings and user preferences across two tables (app<sub>settings</sub> and user<sub>preferences</sub>) • Integrated database initialization into Electron main process with proper cleanup on app exit
+- Implemented application SQLite database using better-sqlite3 library for storing user preferences and settings
+- Created AppDatabase class
+with methods for managing settings and user preferences across two tables (app_settings and user_preferences)
+- Integrated database initialization into Electron main process with proper cleanup on app exit

 ## TODOs for Feature: Mixxx Database Detection